This article was last updated on November 10th, 2022

 While unique from many of the other challenges introduced earlier, a sustainability challenge is equally important in that it provides an opportunity for an employer to demonstrate corporate values and culture to employees.

 As employees “get their hands dirty” in sustainability, they truly recognize the footprint they leave on the environment and acquire sustainable habits for life.

 A Harvard Business School study found that empowering employees to support causes of their choice is more satisfying than receiving a bonus.
 Charitable giving has been scientifically proven to make people feel good.

-So here's a : using charitable giving as an for employees to improve their own !
-Staying healthy while giving to others - it's a win-win!
+So here’s a wellness idea: using charitable giving as an incentive for employees to improve their own well-being!
+Staying healthy while giving to others – it’s a win-win!

-Charity challenges can be designed to promote any aspect of wellness, such as physical, mental, or financial, using charitable giving as rewards.
-For example, employees can work to earn points by participating in the challenge, and the points are then translated into in dollar amounts that can they can donate to a charity of their choice.
+Charity challenges can be designed to promote any aspect of wellness, such as physical, mental, or financial, using charitable giving as reward.
+For example, employees can work to earn points by participating in the challenge, and the points are then translated into wellness incentives in dollar amounts that can they can donate to a charity of their choice.

 There are existing platforms that can make the administration process of contributing to multiple charities of employees’ choice easy.
 GlobalGiving, for example, is a gift card service that employees can use to fund more than 3,000 charities/projects across the world.
 Alternatively, organizations can choose one or more charities that align well with their visions and donate on behalf of the challenge winners.

 Many corporate wellness challenges focus on physical health by promoting fitness challenges but neglect a critical component that fuels physical performance: sleep.
 Additionally, sleep plays a vital role in mental and emotional health, which makes it one of the most important wellness activities of one’s day.